eliashyde/gghat/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gghat is to add functionality to ggplot, such that hat graphs are included in its repertoire.
-To this end, gghat contains the hat geom as well as compatible position functions to be used with the text and errorbar geoms.You can install the development version of gghat from [GitHub](https://github.com/eliashyde/gghat).
-Obviously, gghat also requires that ggplot is installed.
-In fact, I would recommend that the user installs the entire tidyverse, as it contains a host of useful packages.
+The goal of `gghat` is to add functionality to `ggplot`, such that hat graphs are included in its repertoire.
+To this end, `gghat` contains `geom_hat()` as well as compatible position functions to be used with `geom_text()` and `geom_errorbar`.
+You can install the development version of `gghat` from [GitHub](https://github.com/eliashyde/gghat).
+Obviously, `gghat` also requires that `ggplot` is installed.
+In fact, I would recommend that the user installs the entire `tidyverse` too, as it contains a host of useful packages.

 ``` r
 # install.packages("devtools")